smilingrumia/pixiv-extraction/README.md

 	- Play ugoira on smartphone?
 	- Want to DL all art of the artist, but lazy to click all of them?
 	- Art filename format
-	- MAYBE: is better NOT logout via pixiv web page(this may disable the cookie?)
 	- Clipboard-mode URL pickup + youtube-dl
 	- How to make lossless ugoira(for developer)
 	- In future, when pixiv make change in their site